szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Additionally, Improved Evasion (Evasion now) doubles the movement speed granted (factor of 4 instead of 2) and makes it use opcode 176, so it's not removed by Free Action.
 There are options in the configuration file to select only one of these, if desired.

 Current limitation: it only affects vanilla classes and kits of fighter, ranger, paladin, monk, thief, bard, including multiclasses.

+### Make single-classed thieves and bards able to throw sand in the enemy's eyes (2280)

+Just to add a new dimension to the fight dirty stuff on rogues.
+Also, just because I want to promote specialization, this is only available for single-classed thieves and bards.
+Once per turn, you can throw sand onto the enemies eyes, causing very minor non-lethal damage and impair them for up to a round if they fail a save vs. Breath.
+Many powerful creatures are immune to this effect, but it offers a new thing to try out once per turn.

 </details>